Plain English Summary

 1. To show efficacy of a 6-week course of daily doxycycline 200mg on lack of progression of filarial LE.

-3. The Ethikkommission an der Medizinischen Fakultaet der Rheinischen Friedrich-Wilhelms-Universitaet Bonn, Bonn, Germany
+3. Ethikkommission an der Medizinischen Fakultaet der Rheinischen Friedrich-Wilhelms-Universitaet Bonn, Bonn, Germany: approval for first submission: 06/12/2017; approval for first amendment: 12/07/2018

 Multi-national interventional randomized double-blind placebo-controlled phase II trial